 "The most popular of features revealed at our event was the design intelligence," Mr Coorey said.

 "People are interested in knowing things like how much sunlight each room gets during the day, and which rooms get the most fresh air."

-Mr Coorey also said these features allow ArchiStarr to assist in the valuation of property.
+Mr Coorey also said these features allow ArchiStar to assist in the valuation of property.
 The program's benefits can assist valuers, who traditionally determine a property's value by what they see on the surface.
-ArchiStarr's analytics allow valuers to take new elements into account, like sunlight, ventilation and privacy in order to determine property value through a more detailed perspective.
+ArchiStar's analytics allow valuers to take new elements into account, like sunlight, ventilation and privacy in order to determine property value through a more detailed perspective.

 "It's going to give enhanced data and help valuers, buyers, designers and builders make better decisions," Mr Coorey said.

 Mr Coorey also reflected on how the program’s real-time intelligence features were able to take two identical apartments, and use its features of comparison and analysis to help demonstrate why one apartment was valued at $930,000 and the other for $870,000.